BlackFoX1991/ConfigurationScript-VM/plugins.md

 ## 9) Packaging & versioning

-- Build the plugin as a separate DLL and place it in the plugin folder.
+- Build the plugin as a separate DLL.
+- Distribute it alongside your scripts or in a shared location referenced by your import setup.
 - Optionally expose a `version()` builtin.
 - Stick to semantic versioning and keep a small changelog.